Raggaer/castro/README.md

 ## Documentation

-Everything you might need [is here](https://docs.castroaac.org/).
-The official documentation site of Castro.

 Castro also ships with the documentation so you can view it offline.
 Everything is located under **/en-US/** directory.

 ## Extensions

 Castro ships with a very solid extension system.
-You can read more about it on the [documentation page](https://castroaac.org/docs/extensions) and grab your extensions on the [plugin list](https://plugins.castroaac.org).
+You can read more about it on the extensions part of the documentation.

 ## License